input-output-hk/haskell.nix/docs/user-guide/materialization.md

-* Hydra does not show progress because it does not provide feedback until it has a list of jobs and the list of jobs cannot depends on the nix being present (although this is often blamed on IFD it would be the same wrote out JSON files and read them in)
+* Hydra does not show progress because it does not provide feedback until it has a list of jobs and the list of jobs cannot depends on the nix being present (although this is often blamed on IFD it would be the same if it wrote out JSON files and read them in)

 ## When is it ok to materialize?